misraX/lambda/README.md

 Create view url:

-Will upload the object by it's key.
+Will upload the object by it's filename in the url, and the body will include the binary file.

-`POST` /api/geo
+`POST` /api/geo/{fileName}

 ### Tools used: